Signs that it's important to have a lawyer

 - Legal aid.
 Legal aids are non-profit law firms that provide free legal help to low-income people.
 When you contact legal aid they will ask you some questions about yourself and your problem.
 Then they will let you know if they are able to help or if can they connect you with a pro bono attorney.
 Unfortunately, legal aid has limited resources and cannot always help everyone.

-To find your local legal aid, go to Legal Help and Lawyers.
+To find your local legal aid, use our Find Your Legal Aid tool or go to Legal Help and Lawyers.

 - Bar association lawyer referral services.
 Bar associations in Ohio often run "lawyer referral services."
 This means that they can get some basic information about your problem and use that to connect you with one of their members.
 This can be helpful because, like doctors, lawyers can specialize in certain types of law.
 Some of these services even offer a set, low-cost fee for your first consultation with the lawyer.
 That way, you can find out if the lawyer can help you and how much it would cost to hire them for your case.
 These fees are usually under $50.